 At least in a perfect world.
 Some shops, because of the traditional rush to get boats on the way, hurry the procedure without due consideration for the valuable information that is at their fingertips.
 While it is just not practical to spend the day running around the bay with their customers, just to see how they abuse the hull or powertrain, the best ones at least ask customers to fill out a simple pre-commissioning survey.

 Just as some of us hang up the phone when the guy on the other end is selling aluminum siding or alternative long distance service, some boaters cannot be bothered with filling out a survey.
 So it goes.
 Many boaters are not as passionate about maintaining equipment as those of us with 30 weight oil coursing through our veins.
 To this group of boaters, service departments represent an expense, the proverbial hole in the water that they throw wads of bills into.
 But why not think of a service tech as a horse and buggy doctor.
-Help he or she to work smarter, not harder.
+Why not go a little out of your way to help the marine technician to work smarter, not harder.